 I think we can all agree that when Mother Nature decides to come and visit, it's uncomfortable and inconvenient.
 Yes, it's a totally natural thing that happens to every woman, but the few days where we experience cramping and shed uterine tissue from our bodies always have us always readjusting everything in our lives to make us feel more comfortable.

 "There are several reasons to explain why a woman may experience nausea during their period.
-One of most common reasons is pain caused by menstrual cramps," says Eckman-Orderber.
+One of the most common reasons is pain caused by menstrual cramps," says Eckman-Ordeberg.
 "Nausea can also occur from the hormonal changes in the body during the menstrual cycle."

 She also explains that based on genetics, some women are more prone to nausea during their periods and before they get pregnant.
 "We know that nausea during menstruation is more common before women get pregnant for the first time.
 The reason for this is not yet known, but there are studies indicating that it is likely due to the uterus changes made after a pregnancy like the uterus being able to handle increased pressure," she says.
 "Additionally, there is a genetic factor involved: Studies show that women with pain-related diseases are more prone to nausea during menstruation."

-There is bad news and good news when it comes to fighting off the urge to throw up, Ekman-Orderber told us.
+There is bad news and good news when it comes to fighting off the urge to throw up, Ekman-Ordeberg told us.
 The bad news: There's no way to really prevent it.